Computer/Internet Addiction Symptoms, Causes and Effects

 An addiction to the Internet is manifested in both physical and emotional symptoms; however, these specifics may vary for each person.
 These are basically warning signals that an addiction may be developing.
 If you feel that you or a loved one has these symptoms, it is not yet too late.
-All it takes is a phone call to 1-888-997-3147(Who Answers?) and we can help you.
+All it takes is a phone call to and we can help you.

 Emotional Symptoms of Online Addiction

 The following symptoms are typical of online addicts:

 - Euphoric feelings when in front of the computer

 - Unable to keep schedules

 - Avoiding doing work

 Physical Symptoms of Online Addiction

 The following symptoms are characteristic of someone who uses the computer for a very long period of time: